wazuh/wazuh-documentation/source/installation-guide/wazuh-server/index.rst

 The Wazuh server is in charge of analyzing the data received from the Wazuh agents, triggering alerts when threats or anomalies are detected.
 It is also used to manage the agents' configuration remotely and to monitor their status.

-The Wazuh server can be installed as a single-node or multi-node cluster depending on the environment needs.
+This central component can be installed as a single-node or multi-node cluster depending on the environment needs.
 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.

 .. thumbnail:: /images/installation/Wazuh-Installation-server-2.png
     :alt: Wazuh server installation